mrlegowatch/GarageStorageSwift/README.md

     var zip: String
 }
 ```
-In order to store this as a property of another object in GarageStorage, have it to Codable:
+In order to store this as a property of another object in GarageStorage, have it conform to Codable:
 ```swift
 extension Address: Codable { }
 ```